robbert-vdh/yabridge/README.md

 (`libyabridge.so`) and a VST host that runs under Wine (`yabridge-host.exe`/`yabridge-host.exe.so`, and `yabridge-host-32.exe`/`yabridge-host-32.exe.so` if the bitbirdge is enabled).
-I'll refer to the copy of or lthe symlink to `libyabridge.so` as _the plugin_, the native Linux VST host that's hosting the plugin as _the native VST host_, the Wine VST host application that's hosting a Windows `.dll` file as _the Wine VST host_, and the Windows VST plugin that's being loaded in the Wine VST host
+I'll refer to the copy of or the symlink to `libyabridge.so` as _the plugin_, the native Linux VST host that's hosting the plugin as _the native VST host_, the Wine VST host application that's hosting a Windows `.dll` file as _the Wine VST host_, and the Windows VST plugin that's being loaded in the Wine VST host